-CPP's rates have historically been lower than CEI's rates.
-CPP places great emphasis on reliability and customer service.
-In terms of service restoration after storms, CPP's customer service program and response time to customer inquiries are superior to those of CEI.
-Based on comparative information developed by CPP, CPP's average time to reconnect customers following power outages is substantially below that of CEI.
-Following major storms, CPP completes service restoration to CPP customers and then, upon request, lends mutual aid to help reconnect CEI customers that are out of service.
+Cleveland Public Power's rates have historically been lower than CEI's rates.
+Cleveland Public Power places great emphasis on reliability and customer service.
+In terms of service restoration after storms, Cleveland Public Power's customer service program and response time to customer inquiries are superior to those of CEI.
+Based on comparative information developed by Cleveland Public Power, Cleveland Public Power's average time to reconnect customers following power outages is substantially below that of CEI.